Lawrence Hill on that time The Book of Negroes was burned

 Not yet.
 I can’t bring myself to ask people to vote for me or cast ballots in my favour.
 I don’t judge others for doing it—it’s all part of the promotion game, and we each do what we need (or are told) to do.
 I put news about myself on my website, and reply to fans with news about previous or forthcoming publications, but haven’t (yet) felt ready to go the extra step and ask people I don’t know to do something for me.
 Ask me next year.
 Perhaps I will have a new answer.

-Lawrence Hill is the author of seven books, including The Book of Negroes, winner of various awards including The Commonwealth Writers’ Prize and Canada Reads.
-He will deliver the 2013 Massey Lectures, is finishing a new novel and co-writing the adaptation for a television miniseries of The Book of Negroes.
-He volunteers with Crossroads International and Book Clubs for Inmates, and lives in Hamilton, ON.
+Lawrence Hill is the author of eight books, including The Book of Negroes, winner of various awards including The Commonwealth Writers’ Prize and the 2009 edition of Canada Reads.
+Hill also co-wrote the television miniseries adaptation of The Book of Negroes, which airs on CBC Television in January 2015.